Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Results

 \subsubsection{Different VLAs on Next Step Prediction}

 In this experiment, we compare three different open-source VLA policies on the \franka{} setup, namely versions of \octo{}, \ovla{}, and \pizero{} that were fine-tuned on the \franka{} dataset.
-These models broadly capture the recent developments in open-source VLAs.
-Since the models differ in their architecture with respect to action prediction, we down-sample our data to 5~Hz, the frequency used in \ovla{}, and only perform synchronous next step prediction.
+These models represent recent developments in open-source VLAs.
+Since the models differ in their architecture with respect to action prediction, we downsample our data to \qty{5}{Hz}, the frequency used in \ovla{}, and only perform synchronous next step prediction.
 This is because \ovla{} can only do next-step prediction and, thus, it would be unfair to compare it against models that perform action chunking.
 Moreover, higher frequencies can be problematic for next-step prediction as the model sees almost the same state as before and gets stuck in small movements.
 Finally, the models have been trained to predict exact states.
-Thus, synchronous operation should lead to the best results in this case.
+Thus, synchronous operation should yield the best results in this case.

 We evaluate the models for the same cuboid placement positions over 30 rollouts on the real-world setup and over 100 rollouts on the replicated MuJoCo scene (see \autoref{fig:real_simified}).
 The latter evaluation sheds light on the real-to-sim capabilities, similar to SIMPLER~\cite{simpler}.
 Strong real-to-sim performance not only shows the generalization of the model, but is also an important metric if it correlates with the real-world performance, as it can be used during training for model design and hyperparameter selection.
-Evaluation results are shown in the top right plot of\autoref{fig:bar_plots}.
+Evaluation results are shown in the top right plot of~\autoref{fig:bar_plots}.

 \octo{} and \ovla{} show low performance even for this rather easy picking task.
 This can be explained by the distribution of the pre-training dataset, which has only a small fraction of data with the Franka Emika Panda robot, the predecessor of the \franka{}.
 Low success rates of these models are also in line with previous work~\cite{pizero}.
-The performance of \pizero{} decreases slightly compared to its 30~Hz version, which is expected since the pre-training dataset mainly contains 50~Hz and 30~Hz trajectories.
-It is also capable of some degree of domain transfer to simulation, whereas the other two models can retain none of their performance in the new simulation domain.
+The performance of \pizero{} decreases slightly compared to its \qty{30}{Hz} version, which is expected since the pre-training dataset mainly contains \qty{50}{Hz} and \qty{30}{Hz} trajectories.
+It is also capable of some degree of domain transfer to simulation, whereas the other two models do not generalize to the new simulation domain.